Bandari01/my_first_AI_Agent/README.md

 An AI-powered data analysis system based on multiple agent architectures, capable of automatically solving Kaggle competition problems.

-app_cag_multi_aux_en.py 与 cag_runner.py 目前并非CAG内容，请忽略

 ## 🎯 Overview

-This project implements two AI agent architectures — **ReAct** and **RAG** — for end-to-end automated data analysis and Kaggle submission generation.
+This project implements four AI agent architectures — **Direct LLM Prediction (DLP)**, **ReAct**, **RAG** and **Multi-Agent** — for end-to-end automated data analysis and Kaggle submission generation.
 By simply providing a Kaggle competition link and selecting an AI architecture, the system will automatically:

 * Retrieve and analyze the dataset
 * Generate and execute analytical/modeling code